inrupt/artifact-generator/documentation/generated-source-code-documentation.md

   Catalog: _NS("Catalog"),
 ```

-## Other useful meta-data
+## Other useful metadata

-The Artifact Generator can look for other common vocabulary term meta-data,
+The Artifact Generator can look for other common vocabulary term metadata,
 such as `rdfs:seeAlso` to indicate something of interest that is related to
 this term, or `rdfs:isDefinedBy` to indicate the vocabulary within which this
 term is defined (which can be useful, as individual vocabulary terms may be